tecnalia-advancedmanufacturing-robotics/OrbbecSDK_ROS2/README.md

     rviz2
     ```

-After rviz2 is launched, add `/camera/depth/points/PointCloud2` or other topics in `Displays` tab, then you can see the stream.
+After launching rviz2, go to the `Displays` tab and add`/camera/depth/points/PointCloud2` or any other relevant topics.
+Then, you will be able to see the stream.

 ![rviz](docs/rviz_add_topics.png)

 #### 3.1.2 Use Other nodes to get useful information

-- `list_devices_node`: used to list all connected devices, and print out the information of each device.
+- `list_devices_node`: used to list all connected devices and print out the information of each device.

     ``` bash
     # make should you device has been connected and has not been open by other node before run this.
     ros2 run orbbec_camera list_devices_node
     ```

-- `list_camera_profile_mode_node`: used to list all supported camera and profile (resolution, frame rate, image format) of the default device (the first device enumerated).
+- `list_camera_profile_mode_node`: used to list all supported cameras and profiles (resolution, frame rate, image format) of the default device (the first device enumerated).

     ``` bash
     # make should you device has been connected and has not been open by other node before run this.
     ros2 run orbbec_camera list_camera_profile_mode_node
     ```

-- `list_depth_work_mode_node`: For some models (Gemini 2, Gemini 2 L and Gemini 2 XL), there are multiple depth work modes.
+- `list_depth_work_mode_node`: For some models (Gemini 2, Gemini 2L, and Gemini 2 XL), there are multiple depth work modes.
 This node is used to list all supported depth work mode for default device (the first device enumerated).

     ``` bash
     # make should you device has been connected and has not been open by other node before run this.